 Day After Thanksgiving Cookies

 With your leftover cranberry sauce and pumpkin, bake some cookies.
-I’ve used jellied and whole-berry cranberry sauce, and the pumpkin can be canned or cooked. —Heather Bates, Athens, Maine
+I’ve used jellied and whole-berry cranberry sauce, and both are equally delicious. —Heather Bates, Athens, Maine

 Total TimePrep: 25 min. + chilling Bake: 15 min./batch + cooling

 - 3/4 cup canned pumpkin pie filling

 - 1/2 cup whole-berry cranberry sauce

 - 1/2 teaspoon salt